Dhamma Articles And Talks By Subject

 Below are recordings of guided Shamatha-Vipassana meditation sessions of varying lengths, and two recordings of Metta Meditation.
-Below the instructions for Shamatha-Vipassana meditation are the words of the Karaniya Metta Sutta – the Buddha’s words on Metta.
+Below the recorded guided meditations are detailed instructions for establishing and maintaining a skillful and effective Shamatha-Vipassana meditation practice.

 It is most effective for beginning meditators to start with shorter meditation sessions and gradually extend the meditation sessions.
 There is nothing to gain from uncomfortably long meditation sessions as the purpose of meditation is to deepen concentration.
 What is most important is consistency and the right method.
 Short periods of meditation practiced consistently within the framework of the Eightfold Path will bring a calm and peaceful mind.

 Long meditation sessions engaged in only occasionally and without the proper framework will have little ongoing usefulness and can often continue conditioned views rooted in ignorance of Four Noble Truths.

 Incorporating Metta Intentional Meditation into a meditation practice can help end distracting negative thoughts towards oneself or others, or towards worldly conditions.

 The Buddha taught only one meditation method – Shamatha-Vipassana meditation.
 He taught meditation as one factor of eight.
 All eight factors together are the Buddha’s teachings of the Eightfold Path.
 He taught the Eightfold Path to recognize and abandon individual contributions to confusion, deluded thinking, and ongoing disappointing and unsatisfactory life experiences known as Dukkha.